Over 1,000 Five Star Reviews

 Baguette Cut Diamonds

 Baguette diamonds feature long, straight facets arranged in parallel rows that create a "hall of mirrors" effect with clean, elegant flashes of light rather than intense sparkle.
-Traditional baguette diamonds typically feature 14 facets—far fewer than the 57–58 facets of brilliant cuts—resulting in a clean, architectural appearance with understated, linear flashes of light.
-They come in two main variations: straight baguettes, which feature parallel sides with sharp 90-degree corners forming a clean rectangular shape, and tapered baguettes, which gradually narrow toward one end to create a subtle trapezoidal shape.
+Traditional baguette diamonds typically feature 14 facets, though some variations may include up to 16 depending on the cutter.
+In contrast to the 57–58 facets of brilliant cuts, baguettes have far fewer facets, resulting in a clean, architectural appearance with understated, linear flashes of light.
+They often come in two variations:

 History of the Baguette Cut